-Google has around 200 ranking signals that they look for.
-One of the major ranking signals is the nature of the content — how helpful is it?
+Google looks for around 200 ranking signals.
+One of the significant ranking signals is the nature of the content — how helpful is it?
 Tim offers an illustration: “For example, someone who types in, ‘How do I fix a dent in my car?’ isn’t necessarily looking for a body repair shop yet — they’re evaluating first if they can do it themselves.
-If a particular body shop provides a comprehensive step-by-step guide for people who are looking for this information, then chances are that this body shop will earn that person’s business when he or she later searches a more buying-related query.”
+Suppose a particular body shop provides a comprehensive step-by-step guide for people who are looking for this information.
+In that case, the chances are that this body shop will earn that person’s business when he or she later searches a more buying-related query.”

-Other important signals include the focus of the content (where keywords become helpful), social sharing, and high-quality backlinks.
+Other vital signals include the focus of the content (where keywords become helpful), social sharing, and high-quality backlinks.

 Tools to Measure Success in Google Search Results

-There’s a suite of tools that you’ll need to use so you’re not just throwing darts blindly, hoping some will hit their mark.
+You will need to use a suite of tools so you’re not just throwing darts blindly, hoping some will hit their mark.
 And these tools are supplied by Google.
 Tim says, “Google wants you to be successful, so they help you learn how to provide more value to your audience.”

-The main tool you need is Google Analytics.
-If you don’t have Google Analytics, then you’re not going to know how your traffic is getting to your site.
-Google Search Console will give you front-end information — the search phrases that are bringing traffic into your site.
+The primary tool you need is Google Analytics.
+If you don’t have Google Analytics, you’re not going to know how your traffic is getting to your site.
+Google Search Console will give you front-end information — the search phrases bringing traffic into your site.
 Google Adwords will tell you the monthly search volume of different queries.
-Beyond these, there are additional technical tools that will help you go deeper and fine tune for greater success.
+Beyond these, additional technical tools will help you go deeper and fine-tune for greater success.

 Broad Search Terms vs. Long Tail Terms

 There are two ways of thinking about search terms.
 Going after high-value, broad search terms is challenging and will take time.
-Going after long-tail search terms that aren’t as popular but still have a good number of monthly searches will allow you to get some quick wins while you’re working on the broad search terms.
-Long-tail search terms can actually bring better traffic to your site because they’re more specific, and the user’s intent is more obvious.
+Going after long-tail search terms that are not as popular but still have a good number of monthly searches will allow you to get some quick wins while working on the broad search terms.
+Long-tail search terms can bring better traffic to your site because they’re more specific, and the user’s intent is more obvious.

 Tim’s Thoughts on Split Testing Headlines Via Google Ads

 Many people test different versions of headlines by running different versions of Google ads.
-Tim doesn’t recommend this approach, because you’re not going to necessarily get an accurate metric of performance for other situations (like organic search results or on a landing page or on other ad networks).
+Tim does not recommend this approach because you will not necessarily get an accurate performance metric for other situations (like organic search results, landing pages, or other ad networks).

 There are better ways you can A/B test headlines.
-Tim suggests using two landing pages that are optimized the same way but have different headlines (or whatever factor you’re testing).
-Keep in mind that you need to target a slightly different variation of the keyword for each of the landing pages so they’re not competing in Google.
+Tim suggests using two landing pages optimized the same way but have different headlines (or whatever factor you are testing).
+Keep in mind that you need to target a slightly different variation of the keyword for each landing page, so they are not competing in Google.
 There are software programs you can use that will manage the testing process for you.

 Don’t Forget the Nurturing Funnel

 Not everyone will be ready to buy when they find you.
-At the top of the funnel are people who are interested in buying, but they’ve just started doing research.
+At the top of the funnel are people interested in buying, but they’ve just started doing research.
 You need to capture these people and get them into a drip email campaign with additional valuable information so that you’re top-of-mind when they’re ready to buy.
 If people are halfway down the funnel already, you need to share case studies or what sets your company apart.
-You also need something for people who are now ready to buy, such as promotional offers.
+It would help if you also had something for people who are now ready to buy, such as promotional offers.